 Article #2: The moral value of a retired policewoman's past deeds is cast into doubt.

-Article #3: Aspersions towards a retired soldier's glittering career enrages pro-military nationalists.
+Article #3: Aspersions towards a veteran's glittering career enrages pro-military nationalists.

 Article #4: Pronoun referencing ensnares feminists on discrimination and sex identity.

-Article #5: Mainstream narratives are challenged to engage conspiracy theory deniers.
+Article #5: Mainstream narratives are challenged to engage conspiracy deniers.